mariosttass/Monitoring/README.md

 # Monitoring
-Simple python script which is monitoring and controlling the Systemd
+Simple python script which is monitoring and controlling the Systemd.